 Help with Activities

-Most ciphers that are discussed are accompanied by a flash activity that you can use to encrypt/decrypt messages.
+Most ciphers that are discussed are accompanied by an activity that you can use to encrypt/decrypt messages.
 Each is slightly different, depending on the cipher, but the main ideas are explained on this page.

 All activities have two input areas.
 One for plaintext and one for ciphertext.
 If you are trying to encrypt a message, then type the plaintext into the plaintext box.
 If you are trying to decrypt, type the ciphertext in the ciphertext box.
 Next to each of these is the respective button to perform the encryption/decryption.

 Most ciphers work with a variety of alphabets, and if this is the case, then this is shown at the top of the activity.
 You can select one of the four most commonly used alphabets, or you can type in your own, including any characters you like.
 Just make sure that both the encryption and decryption use the same alphabet (with characters in the same order).